| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 FORMULA FOR SAFE DISTANCE Rs:

-In this document a formula is developed for the safe setback distance Rs from a natural gas pipe line required for personnel to avoid radiation skin damage from the steady state fire that follows a high pressure natural gas pipeline rupture.
+In this document a formula is developed for the safe setback distance Rs from a natural gas pipe line required for personnel to avoid radiation related skin damage from the steady state fire that follows a high pressure natural gas pipeline rupture.
+It must be emphasized that the calculated safety setback Rs applies only to thermal radiation from lean combustion of clean natural gas.

-It must be emphasized that the calculated safety setback applies to thermal radiation from combustion of clean natural gas.
 A delayed ignition explosion can cause blast damage beyond the calculated radiation safety radius.
 Toxic gases such as H2S can cause loss of life beyond the calculated radiation safety radius.
-If the natural gas burns in combination with other substances such as oil, coal, asphalt, wood, plastic resins, etc. soot forms.
-That soot increases thermal radiation and hence increases the required radiation safety radius.
+If the natural gas flame is over rich or if the natural gas burns in combination with other substances such as oil, coal, asphalt, wood, plastic resins, etc. soot forms.
+That soot can increase the thermal radiation fraction Fr as much as four fold and hence can double the required radiation safety radius Rs.
+Secondary fires can lead to a fire storm that causes damage far beyond safety radius Rs.

 FORMULA DEVELOPMENT: